 When death comes for a Torajan, the family lays the corpse in the master bedroom and treats it like a patient.
-“Father is sick,” a Torajan matriarch might say of her husband, his corpse lying in state in the next room, wearing his pajamas, and being served food once a day by his obedient children.
+“Mother is sick,” a Torajan might say of their parent, her corpse lying in state in the next room, being served food once a day by his obedient children.
 (Torajans use a traditional embalming fluid using the juices of betel-leaf and bananas to ward off decay.)

 The Water Buffalo: An Unlikely Status Symbol

 Water buffaloes do no work in Toraja, despite the area's endless rice terraces.
-Torajans do brisk trade in these beasts nonetheless, to go by the large, lowing herd perpetually on display at Rantepao's Pasar Bolu market.
+So why is there a large, lowing herd trading at high prices at Rantepao's Pasar Bolu market?

 Every rite of passage calls for the sacrifice of several buffaloes or pigs — but the rules are particularly stringent for funerals.
-Aluk Todolo (the way of the ancestors) sets out the minimum number of beasts to be slaughtered, depending on your status in society.
-Middle-class families must offer at least eight buffalo and 50 pigs; noble families must slaughter upward of a hundred buffalo in the event of a funeral.
+Aluk Todolo sets out a minimum number for slaughter, depending on your status.
+Middle-class families must offer at least eight buffalo and 50 pigs; noble families must slaughter upward of a hundred buffalo.

-Families spend about 500 million Indonesian rupiah (USD $37,000) per water buffalo, with the price reaching astronomical heights for buffalo of a certain color or pattern.
+Families spend about 500 million Indonesian rupiah (USD $37,000) per water buffalo, with the price reaching astronomical heights for certain colors or patterns.